-Food Review of Long and Short- The Gastrobar
+An evening in paris at Long and Short- The Gastrobar

 Chef Vicky of The long and Short

 Chef Vicky, during his visit showed us the Parisian Food Festival menu.
 On checking the menu, I was a bit surprised as there were dishes I have had before and some I wished to try for the first time.
 I always consider the Chef’s recommendations.
 This time I went through the menu to see if I could pronounce the french dish names with ease.
+My friend and I were in for an evening in Paris.

 Hence, we started off with the authentic French Onion soup.
 The French Onion soup (Rs 350/-) is a caramelized onion soup flavoured with chicken broth and served with a Gruyere Cheese Croute.
 A well seasoned soup with distinct onion flavour went down fast.
 A bit warm though I would have preferred it piping hot.